Kunal Goswami

-Kunal Goswami is an Indian former actor and business person who acted in films and television.
-He is the son of Indian film star and producer-director Manoj Kumar.
+Kunal Goswami is an Indian former actor and businessman who starred in film and television.
+He is the son of Indian actor and producer-director Manoj Kumar.

 Biography

-Goswami made his debut in Bollywood with his father's 1981 film Kranti.
+Goswami made his Bollywood debut in his father's 1981 film Kranti.
 He played his first leading role in the 1983 films Ghungroo and Kalakaar.
-In Kalakaar Sridevi was his co-star and the hit song Neele Neele Ambar Par was picturized on him.
-He starred in several other films such as Do Gulab (1983), Ricky (1986), Aakhri Baazi (1989) and Paap Ki Kamaee (1990).
+In Kalakaar, Sridevi was his co-star and the hit song "Neele Neele Ambar Par" was focused on his character.
+Goswami starred in several other films including Do Gulab (1983), Ricky (1986), Aakhri Baazi (1989) and Paap Ki Kamaee (1990).
 After the release of Numbri Aadmi and Vishkanya in 1991, he took a hiatus from acting for several years.
-He tried to revive his career in the 1999 film Jai Hind which was directed by his father.
+Goswami attempted to revive his career in the 1999 film Jai Hind, which was directed by his father.

-In 2000, Goswami also acted in the television serial Alag Alag which was telecast on DD National.
+In 2000, Goswami starred the television serial Alag Alag, which was telecast on DD National.

 Personal life

-He has an older brother named Vishal.
-In 2005 he married Riti Goswami.
+Goswami has an older brother named Vishal.
+In 2005 he married his wife, Riti.
 He now runs a catering business in Delhi.